seanvelasco/winston-mqtt/README.md

 ## Limitations

 - Creates new MQTT client for each transport
+- Unable to reuse the same MQTT client for multiple transports
 - Does not support multiple topics for the same transport
 - No TLS support

 ## In the future
 - TLS support
+- Reuse MQTT client for multiple transports
 - Add option for delayed publishing